Make Herbal Drinking Vinegar for Stamina in the Summer Heat

 Drinking vinegar is an ancient practice to replenish electrolytes and quench thirst in the summer heat.
-Haymakers’ Punch, shrubs, and even lemonade draw inspiration from ancient drinking vinegar that increases stamina and keep us from feeling faint in the summer heat.
+Haymakers’ Punch, shrubs, and even lemonade draw inspiration from ancient drinking vinegar that increases stamina and keeps us from feeling faint in the summer heat.

-Only a small amount of drinking vinegar is used in a beverage, just enough to give flavor and add electrolytes.
-Drinks made with flavored drinking vinegar are mostly water, a little herb and a little fruit.
+Only a small amount of drinking vinegar is used in a beverage, just enough to give flavour and add electrolytes.
+Drinks made with flavoured drinking vinegar are mostly water, a little herb and a little fruit.
 Drinking vinegars are also called shrubs, or punch.
 Shrubs are the fruity cousins to switchels.
 Make shrubs with fruit, herbs, and vegetables that have been soaked in vinegar and sweetened with sugar.
 This is a good use of overripe fruit.

-You’ll start with a base of apple cider vinegar to infuse the minerals and other beneficial properties from the fruit and herbs.
+You’ll start with a base of apple cider vinegar to infuse the minerals and other beneficial properties of the fruit and herbs.
 These vinegar-based drinks were the original Gatorade, full of probiotics, healthy electrolytes, sugar, and fluid to support field workers at the peak of haying season or harvest.
 Soldiers and sailors also used switchel to maintain their energy after a hot day at work.

 Benefits of Apple Cider Vinegar

 - Lowers blood pressure by promoting vasodilation (widening of blood vessels)

 - Improves overall gut health and supports good bacteria

 - Provides live enzymes that markedly improve digestion